bizz84/flutter-tips-and-tricks/tips/0179-overflowbar-widget/index.md

 ---

+Note that `OverflowBar` differs from the [`Wrap`](https://api.flutter.dev/flutter/widgets/Wrap-class.html) widget:

+- when `Wrap` overflows, it keeps adding items horizontally.
+- when `OverflowBar` overflows, it makes the entire layout vertical.

+Different widgets for different use cases. 👍

+---

-For more info and sample code on how to use the OverflowBar widget, check the official docs:
+For more info and sample code on how to use the `OverflowBar` widget, check the official docs:

 - [OverflowBar class](https://api.flutter.dev/flutter/widgets/OverflowBar-class.html)

 ---